UkoeHB/bevy_simplenet/examples/client/README.md

 2. Client disconnects can cause client prediction to be erroneous.

 If a client-side predicted input fails to send or receive a response, we need to roll back all predicted effects and apply the latest server-authoritative state.
-This means always tracking the current server-authoritative state.
+This means always tracking the current server state.

 If there is a reconnect sequence, it is possible that server messages were lost, leaving it unclear what state the server is in.
-After a reconnect, we always request the current world state to repair any desynchronization.
-If there are any pending predicted client inputs, we apply them on top of the repaired world state.
+After a reconnect, we always request the current world state to repair the tracked server state.
+If there are any pending predicted client inputs, we apply them on top of the repaired state.

 ### Native client